timgrossinger/modsecurityhelpers3/README.md

 ### TODO ###

-  - make it work in true "on"-Mode to allow the same functionality, when it indeed intercepted requests (should be easy)
-  - minimise the need for grepping through the whole logs multiple times (by writing the results to a temporary text file)
+  - minimise the need for grepping through the whole logs multiple times each run (by writing the results to a temporary text file)
-  - add the possibility to search for IP address as host header
   - better usability to configure another log path
-  - test if dialog is installed